• Free Automated SEO Site Audit

 Google and the Link Exchange

-To avoid Google’s wrath, start small when deciding how many weekly or monthly reciprocal links you and another site owner will include in your content.
+To avoid Google’s wrath and disdain for link building, start small when deciding how many weekly or monthly reciprocal links you and another site owner will include in your content.
 You can increase the number over time if you find there are no significant consequences.

 More importantly, make sure your reciprocal link building strategy is based on sharing links when it makes sense to do so.
 When you link to someone else’s site (and vice versa), it should be because there’s a practical reason to do so in that context.
 Don’t randomly link to an article on “10 Celebrities You Didn’t Know Were Raised in Orphanages” in a blog entry about “10 Kitchen Hacks You MUST TRY.”